BrennenJohnston/braille-card-and-cylinder-stl-generator/docs/development/CLIENT_SIDE_CSG_DOCUMENTATION.md

 - Large models: ~200-500 MB
 - **Browser limit**: ~500 MB - 2 GB depending on browser/device

-### Server Fallback
+### Server Fallback (DISABLED)
-- Vercel Hobby timeout: 10 seconds
+Server-side fallback has been intentionally disabled as of 2024-12-08.
-- With Fluid Compute: 60-300 seconds
+- The `/generate_braille_stl` endpoint still exists but is not used by the frontend
-- Medium models: Often hit timeout on Hobby
+- All STL generation uses client-side CSG exclusively
-- Counter plates: Usually cached, instant via CDN
+- This ensures consistent behavior and surfaces bugs immediately

 ## Debugging